-Probation officers in the Juvenile Court Investigations and Services Division conduct case investigations and prepare social study reports used by the Court, District Attorney and Public Defender during negotiations and to inform court disposition.
+Probation officers in the Juvenile Court Investigations and Services Division conduct comprehensive case investigations and prepare a wide variety of reports to include social study reports, DJJ Re-entry reports, Home evaluation reports and Deferred Entry of Judgement Suitability Reports used by the Court, District Attorney and Public Defender during negotiations and to provide the Court with appropriate recommendations for court disposition.

-Officers serve as presenters in the juvenile courtroom where they guide non-detained youth and families into the courtroom, provide last-minute case information and research probation issues at the Court's request.
+Officers serve as presenters in the juvenile courtroom where they guide non-detained youth and families into the courtroom, provide last-minute case information and research probation issues at the

+Court's request.
 When hearings conclude, probation officers provide families and youth relevant information about the case and next steps.